TriNetCo/pax-imperia-web/README.md

 # Pax Imperia Clone

 A clone of an old game.
-The arcitecture is [here](architectural_diagrams.md).
+The architecture is [here](architectural_diagrams.md).
 Pax is our benchmark game for an even cooler game built on top of it!!!
 Here's some ideas/ brainstorms about the [game design](game_design.md).

 ## Technical Overview